-It is recommended to check your blood sugar levels quite few times during the day you are fasting.
+It is recommended to check your blood sugar levels a few times during the day you are fasting.

 Diabetics who are taking insulin may have to adjust the dose of their insulin as the requirement of insulin may reduce up to 40%.

 Sun the king of planetary Kingdom is going to enter his friend's house Scorpio sign on 17th November 2019 and will stay there till 16th December 2019.
 In the natural horoscope, Sco...Read More ➜